xcore/sc_usb_device/module_usb_device/doc_design_guide/system.rst

-USB Library Overview
+USB library overview
 ====================

 The XMOS USB library is divided into the XMOS USB Device (XUD) Library and the USB Device Helper Functions.

-XUD Library
+XUD library
 -----------

 The XUD Library performs all the low-level I/O operations required to meet